TheresaLui/SelfHelpContent_v2/articles/microsoft.locationbasedservices/icannotreachlocationbasedservices.md

 ## **Recommended Steps**

 Our service is currently unavailable in below countries.
-Please check your current IP address and verify that your IP address' location is not in one of the unsupported countries below.
+Please check your current IP address and verify that your IP address' location is not in one of the unsupported countries below.<br>
 * Argentina<br>
 * China<br>
 * India<br>